 Back in Texas

 My international work assignment only lasted six months.
 Afterwards, I returned to Texas to assume the role as Lead Validation Engineer.
-I had desired for my life to reach some sort of stability, however my abusive husband remained determined to not allow that to happen.

 - On Moving, Anxiety, and 50k Blog Hits